-Unpack the Arts is a European project that provides residencies for cultural journalists in the context of twelve major festivals programming contemporary circus.
-The goal of the project is to facilitate the circulation of knowledge and experience, to develop the critical discourses of its participants, and to further the role of the media within the circus arts and contemporary society.
+Unpack the Arts was a European project (2012-2014) that provided residencies for cultural journalists in the context of twelve major festivals programming contemporary circus.
+The goal of the project was to facilitate the circulation of knowledge and experience, to develop the critical discourses of its participants, and to further the role of the media within the circus arts and contemporary society.
 Cultural journalists, critics and chief editors from any form of media could apply for the project.
-Check the residencies (with calendar).

 Why Unpack the Arts?